-Here is my favorite stuffing recipe.
+Here is my favorite Gluten Free Thanksgiving Stuffing recipe.
 I made it a few years back when I first started the Specific Carbohydrate Diet and fooled everyone at the table into thinking it was just a general gluten filled stuffing.
 Much to their surprise, they found out the bread was grain-free!
-I tweaked a few things this year and it just passed the taste test with my husband and in-laws, so it’s a winner.
-I’ll be serving it to 8 guests this year who generally eat a grain/gluten filled diet.
+I tweaked a few things this year and it just passed the taste test with my husband and in-laws, so it's a winner.
+I'll be serving it to 8 guests this year who generally eat a grain/gluten filled diet.

 As I've mentioned before, the kind of almond flour you use really makes all the difference in the quality of your bread.
 Store bought brands like Bob's Redmill WON'T work.
 It yields an overly moist bread with a really grainy consistency.
 See my post All About Almond Flour for some tips.

 Combine all bread ingredients (except for the flour and water) in a food processor and blend until smooth.
 Add the flour and water and pulse until dough is combined.
 Dough will be a very sticky consistency.

 Grease a 9×9 pan and put a rectangular piece of parchment paper at the bottom.
 This will help the loaf come out easily.
 Spread a little more oil on top of the parchment piece.